software-pilgrim/ng-starter-shell-cli/README.md

 - https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2
 - Learning from the .Net Prism project about modular app design https://prismlibrary.com/docs/modules.html
 - Also the idea of a catalog for modules that decides what modules to load - https://prismlibrary.com/docs/modules.html#module-catalog
+- Considering what to make a library vs within the main app - https://angular.io/guide/creating-libraries

 ## TODO
 - Package CLI for npm